 Star Wars Episode 4 (1977)

-Several scenes from Star Wars Episode 4 were shot in Death Valley.
+Several other scenes from Star Wars Episode 4 were shot in Death Valley.
 This is the place where the Java had parked their Sand crawler, although in reality the hill is only a few meters high.

 The Living Daylights (1987)

+James Bond is back, this time played by Timothy Dalton.
 The featured Bratislava opera house is actually the Volksoper opera house in Vienna.
 The name sign was obviously changed, but an even more distinctive difference is how much the tree in front has grown in the past 20 years.

 James Bond (Timothy Dalton) and Saunders (Thomas Wheatley) walk across the street from the opera house into the “sniper bookshop”, which looks quite different today.